rareyn84/Node-Express-Example/README.md

 ##(users_controller.js)

-####16.
+####17.
+Create controller methods
 Create an object of methods that is exported from the cotroller file.
 This object will contain methods called by our /users(/:id) endpoints in index.js
 ```javascript
 module.exports = {
   index: function(req, res, next) { //A function for a GET request that returns the whole array of users